 3. Spanish Cava

 The quality to price ratio of Spain's sparkling wine, known as Cava, is unsurpassed.
-Often available for under $10 a bottle, Spanish Cava is made in the traditional method of Champagne (where the second, bubble-trapping fermentation takes place in the bottle instead of tank) with the local white wine grapes of Xarel-lo, Parellada, and Macabeo.
+Often available for under $10 a bottle, Spanish Cava is made in the traditional method of Champagne (where the second, bubble-trapping fermentation takes place in the bottle instead of a tank) with the local white wine grapes of Xarel-lo, Parellada, and Macabeo.

 Generally carrying a light to medium-bodied profile, dry to somewhat off-dry in terms of sweetness and lots of lively, food-friendly acidity, Cava is the perfect summer sipper or value-priced wine for wedding toasts.
-Showing some similarities to Champagne in terms of time spent on the lees (the spent/dead yeast), which offers creamy textures, fresh-baked bread aromas and an added depth, Cava will also spotlight almond notes, citrus, and apple additions along with some mineral-driven nuances.
+Showing some similarities to Champagne in terms of time spent on the lees (the spent/dead yeast), which offers creamy textures, fresh-baked bread aromas, and an added depth, Cava will also spotlight almond notes, citrus, and apple additions along with some mineral-driven nuances.

 Cava Producers to Try: Codorniu, Freixenet, Jaume Serra Cristalino, Paul Cheneau, Segura Viudas